 So what should you do?

-You need to have a good handle on the types of questions and the common wording of the questions.
-Once you understand these things then you will know what to look out for and you will be able to identify the correct answers easier.
+You need to have a good handle on the types of questions and the typical wording of the questions.
+Once you understand these things, then you will know what to look out for, and you will be able to identify the correct answers easier.

 The only real way to prepare for the questions is to take practice questions from a reliable source.
 I took thousands of practice questions.
-I studied the questions and I studied the answers.
+I studied the questions, and I explored the answers.
 I took so many practice test questions that it was almost ridiculous.
 You can do this too.
 I believe that you should do this.

 Practice questions will make you a better test taker and ensure that you don’t get fooled by the tricks that you will find on the CISSP exam.

-A very good source of CISSP practice questions can be found here: CCCURE.com
+An excellent source of CISSP practice questions can be found here: CCCURE.com.

 #4.
 You got burnt out

-The questions are often very challenging they can bring you to a point of mental exhaustion quickly.
+The questions are often very challenging; they can bring you to the point of mental exhaustion quickly.
 Some hit that point just 15 questions into the exam.
 Others may start to lose it later on in the test.

 So, What should you do?

-In preparation for your next attempt you should stop studying completely for 24 hours prior to the exam.
+In preparation for your next attempt, you should stop studying entirely for 24 hours before the exam.
 Be sure to get some exercise – go for a walk or a jog.
-Listen to some soothing music and be sure to get a good night sleep.
+Listen to some soothing music and be sure to get a good night’s sleep.

-If you have failed the CISSP exam then don’t fret.
+If you have failed the CISSP exam, then don’t fret.
 You are in great company!
-Many accredited CISSPs have failed the exam one or more times before they were able to pass it.
+Many accredited CISSPs had failed the exam one or more times before they were able to pass it.